-No, we don't wear them every auction but like a microphone, they serve several important functions.
-First, a microphone allows an auctioneer to be heard by a larger crowd, the hat allows an auctioneer to be seen by a larger crowd.
-An auctioneer communicates with more than his voice.
-We also use our hands, our bodies and our heads.
+No, we don't wear them every auction, but like a microphone, they serve several important functions.
+First, just as a microphone allows an auctioneer to be heard by a larger crowd, a hat allows an auctioneer to be seen by a larger crowd.
+Further, an auctioneer communicates with more than his voice.
+We also use our hands, our bodies, and our heads.
 When soliciting a bid, we often learn forward and gesture "come on" with our hands.
 If you watch closely, we will even nod as if saying "yes" to encourage a reluctant bidder to take the plunge.
-In a large room, it is hard to see an auctioneer from a distance, the hats amplify our head motions - like the microphone amplifies our voice.
+In a large room, it is hard to see an auctioneer from a distance, and the hats amplify our head motions, just as the microphone amplifies our voice.
 It is important for a professional fundraiser to be able to communicate with the audience in many ways.

-The hats are essential in large crowds, large venues and under bright lights.
-We recently handled a 600 person event in a room over an acre in size.
+The hats are essential in large crowds, large venues, and under bright lights.
+We recently handled a 600-person event in a room over an acre in size.
 Without the hats, I could never have found my Assistant Auctioneers.
 Once the sale began, the spotlights came on and we could not see past the stage.
 The large brims shielded our eyes from the light and helped us connect with the audience.
-Sounds silly, but in 300 person venues, the hats are almost essential.
+It sounds silly, but in 600-person venues, the hats are almost essential.
 Let us help you make your professional fundraiser an event to remember!

 In the old days, auctioneers did not have the internet or email to advertise their Auction.
 Instead, they used a bell (and a red flag) to attract people's attention and invite them to the auction.
 Today, as professional fundraiser and professional auctioneer, we use the bell to get people's attention when we are drawing a raffle winner.
 (If you look closely, we also use a red bandana to pay homage to those old auctioneers.)
 More importantly, we ring the bell when a live auction item goes OVER value during the live auction.